MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

       SET SCHEMA <schema>;
       ```

-   1. Manually insert a row into the `known_flippers` table:
+   1. Manually insert a row into the `known_flippers` table.
+You can specify any
+      number for the flipper id.

       ```mzsql
       INSERT INTO known_flippers values (450);